evetsso/calgarygo/posts/christmas-break-2019-new-location-2020.md

 width="600" height="450" frameborder="0" style="border:0;"
 allowfullscreen=""></iframe>

-We aim to meet at the giant size chess board on the second floor.
+We aim to meet at the giant size chess board on the third floor.
 There are some tables that we can sit at.
-If those tables are occupied, we will find other tables on the second floor.
+If those tables are occupied, we will find other tables on the third floor.

 See you in 2020!